369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Stacks/README.md

 ## Overview

-A stack is a collection of onjects that are inserted and removed according to the **Last in First out** or (**LiFo**) principle.
+A stack is a collection of objects that are inserted and removed according to the **Last in First out** or (**LiFo**) principle.
-This means that we can stack as many objects as we like in our stack but removing them will have to be in the reversed order from how they were inserted
+This means that we can stack as many objects as we like in our stack, but removing them will have to be in the reversed order from how they were inserted

-A common way to think of it, is as a stack of plates in a cafeteria that are spring loaded.
-When we take a plate we take or '**pop**' it from the top of the stack.
+A common way to think of it is as a stack of plates in a cafeteria that are spring loaded.
+When we take a plate, we take or '**pop**' it from the top of the stack.
 When we place a new plate on the stack we place or '**push**' it on the top making it the new top or last in plate.

 But why are stacks useful as data structures in computer science?
 Lets find out